 The series started on July 2, 1977 at the Booth Free Elementary School under the direction of Dr. William Burley, a Roxbury resident who was then an elementary school principal in New Milford.
 It was held over eight Saturdays in July and August.
 It started to expand in the mid-1980s under head director Larry Kershnar, who also lived in Roxbury.
-It expanded in the mid-1980's to 40 races, which are held from the third week in February to early December under the direction of head director Bob Lewis.
+It expanded in the mid-1980's to 40 races, which are held from the third week in February to early December.